Traditional Mortgage Foreclosure

 We will review all your options, explain any fees involved if you decide to sell or buy the property from the estate, and provide a free market analysis.
 Commissions and closing costs are paid at closing.
 If the family wishes to buy the property, we offer this service at a reduced commission and handle everything from contracts through closing.

-Real estate attorneys can draft the documents if you chose to sell the property without a broker.
+Real estate attorneys can draft the documents if you chose to sell the property without an agent.
 They only draft contracts and do not coordinate the full transaction or negotiate with buyers on your behalf.
 Research the costs and services of all options before making a decision

 If probate is necessary, we work with probate attorneys who are paid at closing.